eubecar/getting_and_cleaning_data/CodeBook.md

 ## Overview

 The source dataset consists of 12999 observations of 561 different measurements.
 Each observation refers to an activity performed by a subject, and each subject may perform different observations of the same activity.
 The initial dataset is cleaned up to only 79 measurements since only "mean" and "std" analysis is required.
-Finally the measurements of interest are averaged by subject and activity to produce the required output file called "tidy_dataframe.csv"
+Finally the measurements of interest are averaged by subject and activity to produce the required output file called "tidy_dataframe.txt"

 ## Naming convention